WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 - When you want to own a value and you care only that it's a type that implements a particular trait rather than being of a specific type

-We'll demonstrate the first situation in the ["Enabling Recursive Types with Boxes"](#enabling-recursive-types-with-boxes) section.
+We'll demonstrate the first situation in the ["Enabling Recursive Types with Boxes"](#Enabling-Recursive-Types-with-Boxes) section.
 In the second case, transferring ownership of a large amount of data can take a long time because the data is copied around on the stack.
 To improve performance in this situation, we can store the large amount of data on the heap in a box.
 Then, only the small amount of pointer data is copied around on the stack, while the data it references stays in one place on the heap.
-The third case is known as a _trait object_, and the later chapter devotes an entire section, ["Using Trait Objects That Allow for Values of Different Types"](#using-trait-objects-that-allow-for-values-of-different-types), just to that topic.
+The third case is known as a _trait object_, and the later chapter devotes an entire section, [Using Trait Objects That Allow for Values of Different Types](#using-trait-objects-that-allow-for-values-of-different-types), just to that topic.
 So what you learn here you'll apply again in the later Chapter!

 #### Using a `Box<T>` to Store Data on the Heap